 Struggling to understand your algebra assignments?
 Breaking problems down into manageable steps can make them much easier to handle.
 Here, Tucson teacher Blake C. shares his simple, 3-step process for solving mixture problems with ease:

-A source of endless confusion for many algebra students is the dreaded mixture problem.
 These are the problems that ask you things like, if you mix 10lbs of peanuts costing $1.50 per pound with cashews costing $2.50 per pound, how many pounds of cashews would you need to add so that the resulting mixture has a cost per pound of $1.95?
 Or, if you mix 10 liters of pure water with 15 liters of a 30% alcohol solution, what is the concentration of the resulting mixture?

-Step 1: The Set Up
+Step 1: Set Up the Problem

 (% 1) (amount 1) + (% 2)(amount 2)= (final %)(total amount)